CEN-Team-Four/VoterPass/README.md

 2. cd into 'voter-pass'

+3. run 'npm install'

-3. run 'npm start' or 'yarn start'
+4. run 'npm start' or 'yarn start'

-4. project should open at http://localhost:3000
+5. project should open at http://localhost:3000